 Tadhg Ryan-Charleton

-Tadhg primarily uses econometric techniques to analyse datasets from wide-ranging archival sources, including financial and administrative data, patent applications, stock market data and questionnaire data.
-His work has been published in top-ranked journals, including the Journal of Management, Academy of Management Annals and Strategic Management Journal.
-Tadhg has earned awards and/or funding from the Royal Society Te Apārangi, the Irish Research Council, Emerald, and Enterprise Ireland, among others.
+His research has been published in top-ranked journals, including the Journal of Management, Academy of Management Annals and Strategic Management Journal.
+He has earned awards and/or funding from the Royal Society Te Apārangi, the Irish Research Council, Emerald, and Enterprise Ireland, among others.

 Tadhg is a Fulbright Scholar and holds a Ph.D from the National University of Ireland.
-Before joining Motu, he was a Senior Lecturer in Strategic Management at Queen’s University Belfast.
+Before joining Motu Research, he was a Senior Lecturer in Strategic Management at Queen’s University Belfast.
 At Queen’s, and previously at the University of Otago, Tadhg led strategic management, innovation and entrepreneurship programmes for undergraduates, MBA students and executives.
 He also served on the Membership Engagement Committee for the Strategic Management Division of the Academy of Management.